PerfectExamples/Perfect-WebRedirects-Demo/README.md

 ## Building & Running

-The following will clone and build an empty starter project and launch the server on port 8080 and 8181.
+The following will clone and build an empty starter project and launch the server on port 8181.

 ```
 git clone https://github.com/PerfectlySoft/PerfectTemplate.git